ThreatPilot/application-server/README.md

 ## Listing known bugs

 We conducted extensive testing of the code in different scenarios and use cases to identify and address any potential bugs following is the list of some of them;
-The environment is not consistent across different operating systems, and the features listed are optimized for Windows.
+1. The environment is not consistent across different operating systems, and the features listed are optimized for Windows.
-Occasionally, in the HTML report, some threats may not be picked, and we were unable to fully debug the cause of this inconsistency.
+2. Occasionally, in the HTML report, some threats may not be picked, and we were unable to fully debug the cause of this due to time limitations.

 ## Current State of the prototype

 This is a Python implementation of a Threat Pilot Prototype.
 It defines classes for representing elements such as threats, findings, boundaries, and user inputs, and provides methods for processing and validating these elements.
 It also includes functionality for generating unique identifiers, reading data from a SQLite database, and drawing a DFD (Data Flow Diagram) for visualization.
-This code is a part of a larger framework for building and analyzing threats
+This code is a part of a larger framework for building and analyzing threats.

 ## Inspiration